pdoehle/swc-notes/python.md

 weight_kg = 60.0
 ```

-- To create a string, we need to use quotes (why).
+- To create a string, we need to use quotes (Why?).

 ```python
 weight_kg_text = 'weight in kilograms:'